samyilin/dotfiles/README.md

 ## Design Principles

-This project is designed based on 5 premise:
+This project is designed based on these premises:

 1. Overriding existing .bashrc is bad.
 Whenever possible, try to preserve existing config.

    I've been burned so many times by this.
-Very often I'll have an existing Linux box with whatever distribution, sometimes a cloud instance, sometimes a VM instance, sometimes WSL, that:
+Very often I'll have an existing Linux box (WSL included) that:

    1. I simply don't have full control over, or
    2. I can't have docker set up, or
-   3. .bashrc is just not empty when I can start to configure it.
+   3. .bashrc is just not empty when I start to configure it.

-   I can't simply assume there's no existing configuration file on there.
-Therefore, I have to assume that there's some kind of default .bashrc or .profile within there already.
+   I can't simply assume there's no existing configuration at all on any setup.
+Therefore, I have to assume that there's some kind of default .bashrc or .profile or other configs there already.

-   Plus, certain programs (Yes gcloud, I'm talking about you) loves to spew lines into .bashrc.
-So the idea is, we preserve a copy of the default .bashrc and .profile for programs to write to, and write our own configs on top of that on separate file(s) that get loaded after the fact.
-This way, we preserve system-specific configs and have our own configs be able to be pulled from git when new changes have been made, so we get the best of both worlds.
+   Plus, many programs loves to spew lines into .bashrc or .profile.
+So the idea is, we preserve a copy of the default .bashrc and .profile for programs to write to, and write our own global configs on top of that on separate file(s) that get loaded after the fact.

 2. Whenever possible, try to use links.
-This follows the previous principle, insofar that if certain programs love to spew into our .bashrc, then keep the default .bashrc in place and load the link.
+This follows the previous principle.

 3. Make sure it is easy to delete.
 Most dotfiles in the wild never considers this, and just assumes that either:
    1. This dotfile is used for perpetuity, or
+   2. This is a personal dotfile, so it doesn't matter, or
    2. This dotfile is used in containers or VMs anyways, so who cares?

-   Having a dotfile that you can completely get rid of, including symlinks, is a useful and simple feature.
-You get rid of it and use your own when you understand it all.
+   You get rid of my setup and use your own when you understand it all without having to think twice.

    Keep in mind that removing functionality won't help you uninstall packages such as vim, emacs, etc. This is the job of your package manager.
-There're way too many package managers for me to cover all the corner cases, so this is a non-goal for this dotfile.

 4. Make it modular.
-Installation for each program's config should be separate.
-This way we make sure we have a manageable set of scripts instead of one huge script that does everything.
+Installation for each program's config should be separate to make maintenance easy.

-5. Make it so that repeatedly using setup script(s) will skip the parts that's already been set up.
-Good for testing, good for when we need to pull down a new update.
+5. Make it so that using setup script(s) repeatedly will skip the parts that's already been set up.
+This way, there's a global entry to setup everything.

-6. Make it simple and as cross-platform as possible.
+6. Make it as simple and cross-platform as possible.
 Certain programs make it way too hard to stay cross-platform.

-Docker is a primary non-target for this dotfile even though I do use it occasionally, precisely because there's many ways to set up docker.
-Command line only?
-Docker Desktop?
-Systemd or no systemd(WSL have no systemd until Windows 11, sucks so much)?
-Or even podman + buildah?
-Don't know your preference.
+   In order for our fetch program to run basically everywhere, I've opted to using [pfetch](https://github.com/dylanaraps/pfetch) instead of [neofetch](https://github.com/dylanaraps/neofetch) as a first-class citizen.
+It'll opt for pfetch first, then neofetch.

 ## Assumptions

 There're very few assumptions here, but here are them:

 1. You are running a UNIX-ish system.
 Any Linux or BSD-like system would do, including MacOS.
-Not Windows.
+You don't need this on Windows.

 2. Bash is the default shell on the system, or at least it can be found at /bin/bash.